Interacting with a Child Who Has Autism Spectrum Disorder

 Interact through physical activity.
 ASD children tend to have short attention spans, especially when it comes to communicating.
 Running around and playing outside may be a better way of sharing time together.
 It will also allow them to relax and feel calmer.

 Be affectionate.
 Children with an ASD often need a hug, just like other children.

 Show your love and interest.
 Children with an ASD may have trouble showing their feelings, but they still need to know that you love them.
 Go out of your way to express your interest, caring, and support.

 Interacting with your ASD child or grandchild can be challenging, but it is one of the most important things you can do to help them learn.
-Research shows that early, frequent, and loving intervention from family members is one of the best ways to help children with an ASD.
+Research shows that early, frequent, and loving involvement of family members is 1 of the best ways to help children with an ASD.